jechol/definject/README.md

 end
 ```

-`definject` raises if the passed map includes a function or a module that's not used within the injected function.
+Function calls raise if the `deps` includes redundant functions or modules.
 You can disable this by adding `strict: false` option.

 ```elixir